What is Typhoidal Salmonella?

 Prevention:

-1. Vaccination: Typhoid vaccine**: Available as an injection (inactivated) or oral (live attenuated) form.
+- Vaccination: A typhoid vaccine is available as an injection (inactivated) or in an oral (live attenuated) form.
 Vaccination is recommended for travelers to endemic areas, people in high-risk occupations, and others at increased risk.

 If not treated promptly, typhoidal Salmonella can cause: